If you’re debating staying in Sneem in Kerry, you’ve landed in the right place.

 A very brief history of Sneem

-The small town of Sneem has long been associated with a more remote and relaxed way of life.
+The small village of Sneem has long been associated with a more remote and relaxed way of life.
 It was historically a maritime town and used to have a fairly busy harbour, though this no longer functions.

 Over the years, many people have visited and subsequently fallen in love with Sneem.
 Most prominent is perhaps the former French President Charles de Gaulle, who now has a monument dedicated to him in the north square.